 Robert “Bob” Lester Johnson

-Forest City, IA - Robert “Bob” Lester Johnson, age 88 of Forest City, IA passed away on Tuesday, February 16, 2021 at the Westview Care Center in Britt, Iowa
+Forest City - Robert “Bob” Lester Johnson, age 88 of Forest City, IA passed away on Tuesday, February 16, 2021 at the Westview Care Center in Britt, Iowa.

 Funeral Services will be held at 11:00 AM on Monday, February 22, 2021 at Schott Funeral Home, Forest City, IA, with Lay Minister Rose Visser officiating.
 Burial will be held at Ellington Township Cemetery, rural Forest City.